 You should contact an experienced Oklahoma Family Law Attorney, if you are facing divorce or child custody issues.
 Your interests demand you contact an Oklahoma divorce attorney that understands the unique issues and procedures in an Oklahoma divorce case.

 Experience matters when you are facing divorce or child custody issues in Oklahoma.
 It is important to know the family law attorney you hire is dedicated to your cause and versed in divorce and family law.
-John Cannon, owner of Cannon Law Firm, is an experienced Oklahoma divorce attorney and will personally represent you during your Oklahoma divorce case.
+John Cannon, owner of CANNON & ASSOCIATES, is an experienced Oklahoma divorce attorney and will personally represent you during your Oklahoma divorce case.
 John has the experience you need and will bring it to bear in your divorce or child custody case.

 Additionally, John Cannon has an outstanding record of reaching the best possible outcome for hundreds of clients, evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm, PLLC to protect your rights and Fight for you in your Oklahoma divorce or custody case.
-You may send an email inquiry, complete the contact form on our website, or call at 405-888-7369 for a free confidential
+Contact CANNON & ASSOCIATES, PLLC to protect your rights and Fight for you in your Oklahoma divorce or custody case.
+You may send an email inquiry, complete the contact form on our website, or call at 1(405) 657-2323 for a free confidential